| Fifth Crusade 1213 - 1221 |

 grounded Louis and his army at Damietta

-for six months, where the knights sat back
+for six months, where the knights sat

-and enjoyed the spoils of war.
-Louis
+back and enjoyed the spoils of war.

-ignored the agreement made during the Fifth
+Louis ignored the agreement made during

 Crusade that Damietta